-I have recently taught or co-taught the following courses (for a complete list of all courses I have taught, see my CV):
+Dr. Scott Solomon has recently taught or co-taught the following courses (for a complete list of all courses I have taught, see CV):

 This is the second in a series of two introductory biology courses (BIOC 201, EBIO 202), offered annually in the Spring.
-In EBIO 202 you will study the variety of life that makes up this planet; you will learn about various species, their classification, functions, how they came into existence, and their interactions with each other and their environments.
-You will learn how evolution is central to a complete understanding of modern biology, and will be introduced to the science of ecology and its various sub-disciplines including population ecology, community ecology, and ecosystem ecology.
+In EBIO 202 students study the variety of life that makes up this planet; they learn about various species, their classification, functions, how they came into existence, and their interactions with each other and their environments.
+Students learn how evolution is central to a complete understanding of modern biology, and are introduced to the science of ecology and its various sub-disciplines including population ecology, community ecology, and ecosystem ecology.
 Students learn how a comparative approach offers insight into human anatomy and physiology.
-We will also touch on conservation biology and restorative ecology.
-Group discussions will allow students to explore these topics in more detail and discover how they are relevant to our everyday lives.
+The course also touches on conservation biology and restorative ecology.
+Group discussions allow students to explore these topics in more detail and discover how they are relevant to our everyday lives.

 This is a two credit, half-semester course that introduces students to the science of ecology and evolutionary biology through hands-on, inquiry-based laboratory and field exercises.
 The class meets twice a week: a lecture on Mondays introduces the week’s topic; students then attend one of three afternoon lab sections that provide practical experience in the fundamentals of natural history, data collection and analysis, and communication of results.

 This course takes students to the Central American country of Belize to examine first-hand the biology of the two most diverse ecosystems on earth: the coral reef and the tropical rainforest.
 Days are spent in the field making observations and collecting data; lectures in the evenings cover topics including diversity of tropical organisms and habitats, rainforest ecology, coral reef biology, historical biogeography, symbiosis, and conservation of tropical biodiversity.